-Inadequacy of Uniform Refinement.
-Most adaptive refinements designed for forward problems are essentially equivalent to uniform refinement if not considering cost and efficiency.
+Most adaptive refinement strategies designed for forward problems are essentially equivalent to uniform refinement if not considering cost and efficiency.
 Although uniform refinement indeed improves the three approximation issues aforementioned, it worsens the conditioning property of K. Fig 1 compares the forward solution error and the singular values of K resulting from uniformly refining a 2D torso mesh.
-Singular value decomposition is an effective means for evaluating the numerical quality of K, because it reveals how each spatial-frequency component of u_H contributes to $u_T[2]$.
-A well-conditioned system is characterized by a slowlydescending singular value spectrum and a large proportion of nontrivial singular values.
-Fig 1 shows while uniform refinement reduces the forward solution error, it extends the number of trivial singular values of K, thereby lowering the proportion of the recoverable components of u_H , which are associated with non-trivial singular values.
-This is because the ill-conditioning of K is an exponential function of the spatial frequency determined by the fidelity of epicardium[3].
+Singular value decomposition is an effective means for evaluating the numerical quality of K, because it constructs a spatial frequency spectrum for u_H and reveals how each frequency component contributes to the measurement u_T [2].
+Evidently, a well-conditioned system is characterized by a slowly-descending singular value spectrum and a large proportion of nontrivial singular values.

+Fig 1 shows that while uniform refinement reduces error in the forward problem, it simply extends the number of trivial singular values of K, thereby lowering the proportion of the recoverable components of u_H , which are associated with non-trivial singular values.
+This is because the illconditioning of K is an exponential function of the spatial frequency determined by the fidelity of epicardium [3].
 Practitioners should assess this fidelity based on satisfying the clinical needs, but be cautious to solve beyond the limit.
+While the epicardium discretization gives the bandlimit of the inverse solution one seeks to recover, the volume discretization determines the band-limit actually solvable.

-The guidelines for discretizing the inverse ECG problem should be stated as follows: 1)determine a reasonable resolution on epicardium and 2)refine the volume and heart/volume projection while fixing the heart boundary.
-Such requirement leads to our advocacy of hybrid-shaped FEM and linear truncation from high-order finite elements.
+For inverse problems, the aforementioned approximation principles should be stated as follows: (1) determine a reasonable resolution on epicardium and (2) refine the volume

+and heart/volume projection while fixing the heart boundary.
+Such requirement leads to our advocacy of hybrid finite elements and linear truncation from high-order finite elements.

+C. Hybrid Finite Elements

-Hybrid Finite Elements.
-The two guidelines pose a technical challenge to triangular or tetrahedral elements, which are typically available in commodity mesh generators, because such requirement leads to ill-shaped elements that by themselves cause extra numerical problems.
+The discretization of the inverse problem requires increasing the resolution normal to the epicardium while keeping the resolution on the epicardium.
+For triangular or tetrahedral elements, which are typically available in commodity mesh generators, such requirement leads to ill-shaped elements that by themselves cause extra numerical challenges.
 We place quadrilateral elements (2D) and prismatic elements (3D) around the epicardium, as illustrated by Fig 2.
 The quads/prisms can be refined along their normal direction to capture the high potential gradient near the heart, without affecting the resolution on the epicardium.
 Hybrid elements is simple to implement: we first built quads/prisms from the triangulated bounding surfaces before calling tetrahedral mesh-generating routines.
 This paper will present some results in 3D.
 We refer to [3] for detailed investigation of hybrid elements in 2D.

-Linear Truncation from High-Order Elements.
+D. Linear Truncation from High-Order Elements

 The finite element community has long been approximating continuous equations with high-order basis polynomials, which achieve higher accuracy and faster convergence rate than linear finite elements.
-High-order interpolation in an element can be made hierarchical, composed by linear, quadratic, cubic basis functions, etc. The coefficients of linear components have a physical meaning of being the voltage value on the nodes of the element, whereas all high-order components are made zero on mesh nodes.
+High-order interpolation in an element can be made hierarchical, composed by linear, quadratic, cubic basis functions, etc. The coefficients of linear components have a physical meaning of being the electrical potential value on the nodes of the element, whereas all high-order components are made zero on mesh nodes.
 It can be seen that a high-order FEM is built from a linear FEM, but adding approximation by higher-order polynomials.
 Accordingly, (9) can be rewritten as follows (for simplicity, we present a quadratic expansion here):

-$$\begin{pmatrix} \boldsymbol{u}{T}^{1} \\ \boldsymbol{u}{T}^{2} \end{pmatrix} = \begin{pmatrix} K{T,H}^{1,1} & K{T,H}^{1,2} \\ K{T,H}^{2,1} & K{T,H}^{2,2} \end{pmatrix} \begin{pmatrix} \boldsymbol{u}{H}^{1} \\ \boldsymbol{u}{H}^{2} \end{pmatrix}$$ (10)
+$$\begin{pmatrix} \boldsymbol{u}{T}^{1} \\ \boldsymbol{u}{T}^{2} \end{pmatrix} = \begin{pmatrix} K{T,H}^{1,1} & K{T,H}^{1,2} \\ K{2,1}^{2,1} & K{T,H}^{2,2} \end{pmatrix} \begin{pmatrix} \boldsymbol{u}{H}^{1} \\ \boldsymbol{u}{H}^{2} \end{pmatrix}$$ (10)